Your Experience of NHS Services

 I would like to raise my concerns formally and receive a written response

 Your complaint should be made to the NHS organisation who provided the service.
 If your complaint is about your primary care practitioner (GP Practice, dentist, community pharmacy or optician) you may complain directly to the practice, or contact NHS England.
 Their details are provided below.

 You can make your complaint in writing, by email, or verbally.
 If you make your complaint verbally, you will be asked to sign and return a written record to ensure that you agree with the contents.

 When should I make a complaint?

 A complaint should be made within 12 months from the date it occurred or when it came to your attention.
 In some cases if there is good reason why you could not complain sooner and it is still possible to investigate your complaint, it may be possible to waive the time limit.

 What happens if my complaint involves a number of different organisations?

 If your complaint involves more than one NHS organisation or the NHS and social care, you only need to make one complaint and you will receive a single, coordinated response.

-If any part of the joint complaint relates to a primary care service, (that is a GP Practice, dentist, community pharmacy or optician), the complaint will need to be raised with NHS England – their details are provided in the 'Patient Relations' section.
+If any part of the joint complaint relates to a primary care service, (that is a GP Practice, dentist, community pharmacy or optician), the complaint will need to be raised with NHS England – their details are provided below.